 Australia Assists has a stand-by roster of over 750 technical specialists, reflecting the skills and experience required in the multifaceted contexts of preparedness, response, and recovery.

 DFAT maintains a pool of highly trained staff through its Crisis Response Team (CRT).
 In response to a crisis, DFAT CRT officers can be deployed overseas at short notice to support Australian diplomatic posts and/or partners in the field.
 The CRT includes staff with high level expertise in humanitarian, consular, policy and technical responses and these staff provide essential humanitarian support in affected countries.
 The CRT was deployed to Greece in response to the Greek Fires of 2018.
 Several deployments occurred in 2019 including to the Solomon Islands in response to the Solomon Trader grounding incident, to Hong Kong to assist with civil unrest and demonstrations and to Samoa to accompany AUSMAT to respond to the measles outbreak.

-Australia provides ongoing humanitarian assistance through trusted multilateral partners - including the World Food Programme, the International Committee of the Red Cross, the United Nations Children's Fund, United Nations Population Fund, the United Nations Office for the Coordination of Humanitarian Affairs and the United Nations High Commissioner for Refugees - to save lives and address human suffering during the COVID-19 pandemic.
-Our UN humanitarian partnerships play a vital role in responding to disasters in the Pacific and Southeast Asia.
+Australia provides ongoing humanitarian assistance through trusted international and multilateral partners – including the World Food Programme (WFP); International Committee of the Red Cross (ICRC); United Nations High Commissioner for Refugees (UNHCR); United Nations Central Emergency Response Fund (CERF); United Nations Office for the Coordination of Humanitarian Affairs (OCHA); Our humanitarian partnerships, through their reach, leverage and specialisations, play a vital role in responding to disasters and crises, including in the Indo-Pacific region.

 - 1 Global Humanitarian Overview 2021 | Global Humanitarian Overview (unocha.org)